 Ted Nugent or “The Nuge” is a hard rock/psychedelic guitarist whose musical career dates back to 1963.
 He has made his stance against drug and alcohol abuse part of his right-wing activism.
 He is an ardent Republican supporter, and is strongly in favour of gun rights.
 It is said that his stance against substance abuse had an influence on a part of the Punk Rock movement known as the “Straight Edge” movement.

-Bill O’Reilly, a host on Fox-TV, also won’t ever be accused of accusing the Republicans of anything is it legal to buy tramadol online wrong, unless it involves Donald Trump.
+Bill O’Reilly, a host on Fox-TV, also won’t ever be accused of accusing the Republicans of anything wrong, unless it involves Donald Trump.
 And he is also teetotal.
 His show The O’Reilly Factor, was the highest-rated news show on the Fox network, and brought in the style of news commentary where afflicting the afflicted and comforting the comforted becomes the norm.
 But he would tell you that his roots are working class.
 This, like much of what he says, is disputed.
 However, he there is no disputing that he studied at Harvard; that he has had much experience in journalism before becoming part of the punditry machine that is Fox News.

 Winning the lottery is how many people believe they will become financially secure in their lives.
 In fact, about one person in 4 believe this.